Interested in Teaching At OLLI SF State? Learn more about us and submit a proposal.

 - Classes are offered either in-person or offered via Zoom Conference.

 - We can work with you about the size of the ideal number of students but we’re finding with the Zoom classes, that if more people are interested it’s great to let them in.
 Writing and hands-on classes are usually capped at 15-16 in consultation with the instructor.

-- Mini Courses are typically 2.5 hours but we are open to Mini courses as long as 8 hours.
+- Mini Courses are typically 2 hours but we are open to longer Mini courses.
 We are open to your ideas and your preferred format.

 - Our 6-week courses are open only to members while our Mini courses are open to non-members.

 - Starting in 2024 we will compensate $135.00 per instructional hour.